Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Walking backward from the ad marker

-Just a quick note, there is more than one field tag, but not all of them represent ads.
-That is why we need to backtrack from the /pagead/ markers.
+A quick note: more than one matching field tag appears, but not all represent ads.
+That’s why I backtrack from the /pagead/ markers.

 Multiple identical field tags may be present